imaestri/realtime-voting/README.md

 ## realtime-voting
-Real-time voting done at the IGTI bootcamp.
+Real-time votes for the best metal band.
+Made in the IGTI bootcamp using react and NodeJs.

 ## You need to run for the back-end:
 - Npm init